 Academic Freedom Policy

-San Francisco Law School is dedicated to the proposition that the program of the Law School is designed to prepare its graduates for a legal career, the first step of which requires them to take and pass the California State Bar Examination.
+The legal program at San Francisco Law School- San Diego Law School is designed to prepare its graduates for a legal career.
+A threshold step is that graduates take and pass the California State Bar Examination.
 The minimum hours of instruction and general standards of legal education are set by the Rules and Guidelines for Accredited Law Schools in California.
-Within these constraints, San Francisco Law School supports the academic freedom of its instructors.
+Within these constraints, the Law School supports the academic freedom of its instructors.

 San Francisco Law School uses the following numerical system of grading: